bindu-javelin/release-noestimation/README.md

-This project is a desktop application to use The NoEstimates Movement on your project which developed on Atlassian JIRA API.
+This project is a desktop application to predict project delivery time by taking past data information from Atlassian Jira.

-Basicly it gives a project finish time projection by analyzing previous project data and helps users to forecast their project budget and prepare sales proposals.
+Basically it gives a project finish time projection by doing statistical data processing on previous projects data and helps users to forecast their project budget and prepare sales proposals.

 ###how to build and run?